 NEBOSH General Certificate NG2: Practical Risk Assessment and Written Report

-For this module learners must produce a risk assessment of a real workplace which considers a wide range of identified hazards (drawn from elements 5-11 below) and meets best practice standards ('suitable and sufficient').
+The NG2 module of the NEBOSH General Certificate is a 5 day remote online course with tutor led training structured to provide you with the knowledge and skills to produce a risk assessment of a workplace.
+It considers a wide range of identified hazards (drawn from elements 5-11) and meets best practice standards ('suitable and sufficient').

 Element 5: Physical and psychological health